Michael Pittman Jr. Player Prop Bets for NFL Week 8 | Indianapolis vs. Tennessee 10/31/2021

 Recent Performances

-- In last week's game against the 49ers, Pittman was targeted four times and racked up four catches for 105 yards (26.2 yards per catch) and scored one touchdown.
+- In last week's game against the 49ers, Pittman was targeted four times and racked up four catches for 105 yards (26.2 yards per reception) and scored one touchdown.

-- Pittman has grabbed 12 passes (14 targets) for 229 yards (76.3 per game) with two TDs over his last three games.
+- Pittman's 12 receptions (on 14 targets) have netted him 229 yards (76.3 ypg) and two touchdowns over his last three outings.

 Pittman's Indianapolis Teammates